masatomo-ito2/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-8.md

 ---
 name: lab-database-challenge-2
-# 👩‍💻 Challenge 8.2: Create an Encryption Key
+# 束窶昨汳サ Challenge 8.2: Create an Encryption Key
 * In this lab, you'll create an encryption key for use with the Transit engine you enabled in the previous challenge.
 * Instructions:
   * Click the "Create a Key for the Transit Secrets Engine" challenge of the "Vault Encryption as a Service" track.